metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 For a stable architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The step from experimental to stable architecture requires one last step: documentation of the hyperparameters types.
+Going from experimental to stable architecture requires one last step: documentation of the hyperparameters types.
 This is done using ``TypedDict`` and Python's type hinting system, and it allows ``metatrain`` to automatically validate user inputs.
-By doing validation, ``metatrain`` can provide meaningful error messages when the provided hyperparameters are invalid, avoiding errors deep inside the architecture that would be harder to understand.
+By doing validation, ``metatrain`` can give users meaningful error messages when the provided hyperparameters are invalid, avoiding errors deep inside the architecture that would be harder to understand.

 Here is the example of the previous ``documentation.py`` file, now ready for the architecture to be considered stable: